vikashinnamuri/quikwink-digital-spark-main/server/README.md

    - You'll need to generate an App Password from your Google account
    - Go to Google Account > Security > App passwords
    - Select "Mail" as the app and "Other" as the device
-   - Enter a name for the app password (e.g., "Quikwink Email Server")
+   - Enter a name for the app password (e.g., "Quickwink Email Server")
    - Click "Generate" and Google will provide you with a 16-character app password

 3. Configure the server: